بِسْمِ اللّٰهِ الرَّحْمٰنِ الرَّحِيمِ

 In the same way,وَ لِلّٰهِ الْمَثَلُ اْلاَعْلٰى , if infinite things and creatures are attributed to Al-Wâhid Who is Ahad, then through that connection, each thing becomes a place of manifestation.
 Through being the place of manifestation that the Pre-Eternal Sun manifested on, it attains a connection with the laws of His hikmah, the principles of His ‘ilm, and the laws of His Qudrah.
 Then, through the Ilahî strength and power, it becomes a place where Rabbânî manifestation is manifested on to be equivalent to it having an eye which sees everything, a face which looks to all places, and a word which rules all works.
 If that relation (intisâb) is severed, that thing will also be cut off from everything, it will so as to be contained in a smallness as much as its own being.
 In that case, it should possess an absolute Ulûhiyyah so that it can perform the works it performs in the former state.”
 The Twentieth Letter/Second Station/Addendum to the Tenth Phrase of to Twentieth Letter

-If kufr, which consists of the severance of the relation (intisâb), enters into man, then all those meaningful embroideries of the Ilahî Names fall into darkness and cannot be read.
-For if As-Sâni’ is forgotten, the ma’nawî aspects which look to As-Sâni’ cannot be comprehended.
-In fact, they fall head down.
-The majority of those meaningful elevated arts and ma’nawî elevated embroideries hide.
-The parts that remain and are seen with the eye extremely decline by being attributed to lowly causes, nature and random coincidence.
+If kufr, which consists of the severance of the relation (intisâb), enters into man, then all those meaningful embroideries of the names of Allah fall into darkness and cannot be read because if As-Sâni’ is forgotten, the ma’nawî aspects that look to As-Sâni’ cannot be understood.
+They simply fall upside down.
+Most of those meaningful elevated arts and ma’nawî elevated embroideries hide.
+The parts that remain and are seen with the eye infinitely decline due to being attributed to lowly causes, nature and random coincidence.
 While each of them is a brilliant diamond, they become dim glass.
-His importance concerns only the animal material being.
-And the aim and fruit of the material are — as we said — in a short life, although being the most impotent, needy and grieving of animals, it is only to live an insignificant life.
-Then it decays and goes off.
-Here in this way, kufr destroys the essence of man and transforms it from diamond into coal.
+His importance will be limited only to animal physical matter, and the aim and fruit of the material are — as we said — only to have an insignificant life in a state where he is the most impotent, neediest and saddest of animals in a brief lifetime.
+Then he decays.
+Here, in this way, kufr destroys the essence of man and transforms it from diamond into coal.

 The Twenty-Third Word-First Point